 }

-In JavaScript, we can redefine base class methods by declaring the same method in the derived class.
+In JavaScript we can perform the redefinition of methods from the base class by declaring the same method in the derived class.

 class Animal {